aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/using-extension-methods-of-iteration-variables/_index.md

 title: Using Extension Methods of Iteration Variables in Java
 articleTitle: Using Extension Methods of Iteration Variables
 linktitle: Using Extension Methods of Iteration Variables
-description: "Use extension methods for iteration variables of any type when building a report Java."
+description: "Use extension methods for iteration variables of any type when building a report in Java."
 type: docs
 weight: 30
 url: /java/using-extension-methods-of-iteration-variables/